Frequently Asked Questions

 What are the main side effects of the procedure?

-At DHI Manila we offer follow up at anytime as part of the premium service.
-We recommend official review at 3, 6, 9 and 12 months to assess the growth of the hair.
+At DHI Philippines, we offer follow-up consultations as part of the premium service.
+We recommend official review at 3, 6, 9 and 12 months to assess the growth of transplanted hair.
 Our staff are happy to answer any questions you may have via text, email, or call.
-For international clients, we can also do tele-medical review by appointment.
+For international clients, we can also do medical reviews through video calls, by appointment.

-At DHI Manila, we benefit from European pioneering research, French artistry and styling, and friendly Filipino service.
-We speak English, French, Filipino (Tagalog and dialects).
-For those travelling for the procedure, we recommend contacting the clinic via email on firstname.lastname@example.org for pre-op medical questionnaires to assess suitability.
-We recommend a recent viral screen for all patients and an ECG for patients >45yrs.
+At DHI Philippines, we benefit from European pioneering research, French artistry and styling, and friendly Filipino service.
+We speak English, French, and Filipino (Tagalog & dialects).
+For those travelling for the procedure, we recommend contacting the clinic via email at firstname.lastname@example.org for pre-op medical questionnaires to assess suitability.
+We recommend a recent viral screen for all patients and an ECG for patients over 45 years of age.

-For those travelling from the Philippines, we can provide 100ml spray bottles and medical certification to fly, but it is important to schedule swimming and sun exposure prior to DHI.
+For those departing from the Philippines, we can provide 100ml spray bottles and medical certification to fly.

 Need more information?

-Call or email, text or walk in, we are always ready and willing to help you find the best hair solution.
-Find us on Instagram (@dhiphilippines), Facebook (DHI Philippines) or our Youtube channel to see our results and view behind-the-scenes footage and watch other undergo the DHI journey.
+Call us, email us, text us, or simply visit our clinic.
+We are always ready and willing to help you find your ideal hair solution.
+Find us on Instagram (@dhiphilippines), Facebook (DHI Philippines) or our YouTube channel to see our results and view informative footage.